openmhealth/shimmer/README.md

 * The `shim` and `username` path variables are the same as [above](#authorizing-access-to-a-third-party-user-account).
 * The `endPoint` path variable roughly corresponds to the type of data to retrieve.
 There's a table of these [below](#supported-apis-and-endpoints).
 * The `normalize` parameter controls whether the shim returns data in a raw third-party API format (`false`) or in an Open mHealth compliant format (`true`).

+*Note: This API will be changing significantly in the near future to provide greater consistency across APIs and ease of use.*

 ## Supported APIs and endpoints